elnormous/FlurryX/README.md

 FlurryX
 =======

-Flurry Analytics C++ wrapper for Cocos2d-x
+Flurry Analytics C++ wrapper for iOS and Android.

 Usage: